 Tubbs Hill Hiking Trails

-Active families and adventure seekers have no want for awesome things to do in Coeur d’Alene, Idaho.
+Active families and adventure seekers can choose from many awesome things to do in Coeur d’Alene, Idaho.
 Right next to the lake in the heart of downtown Coeur d’Alene, families can explore the Tubbs Hill hiking trails.
-Several miles of hiking trails on the hill provide spectacular scenery for everyone to enjoy.
+Several miles of hiking trails on the hill provide spectacular scenery and views of Lake Coeur d’Alene for everyone to enjoy.

 On your hike you can look for birds and wildlife or search for colorful rocks.
-Our kids enjoy discovering paths that lead down to small hidden beaches.
-Speaking of rocks, Coeur d’Alene has an active community that hides painted rocks along the local hiking trails in a similar fashion to geocaching.
-Some of the rocks are gorgeously painted by true artists and many are marked with the group hashtag #CDArocks.
-Our own kids have enjoyed painting rocks and hiding them along our community hiking trails for others to find.
+The local CDA Rocks community creates and hides painted rocks along the local hiking trails for others to find.
+Some of the rocks are meticulously painted by true artists.
+Many of the painted rocks are marked with the community group hashtag #CDArocks.
+Our own kids have also enjoyed painting rocks and hiding them along our Coeur d’Alene community hiking trails.

 Hayden Discount Cinema

-On days that aren’t brilliantly sunny, a trip to the Hayden Discount Cinema is a fabulous family activity.
-Here you can see many of the recently released movies on the big screen for just $3 a ticket.
-Our local discount theater has served our family in several ways.
-First, the discount cinema allows our younger kids to see a movie in a relaxed environment.
-We can always take them out in the hall for a break if they get restless.
+If your family is looking for an indoor activity, you can head over to the Hayden Discount Cinema.
+This family-owned discount theater shows a variety of recently released movies on the big screen, for just $3 a ticket.
+The Hayden Discount Cinema serves families in several ways.
+First, families can easily take younger kids to see a movie in a relaxed environment.
+It’s not disruptive for parents to take babies and toddlers out into the hall for a break if they get restless.
 Also, the ticket prices are very budget-friendly.
-You can take your entire family to a movie for less than $20.
+An entire family can see a movie for less than $20.
 Finally, the Hayden Discount Cinema is a great place to go with friends to re-watch a favorite movie that you’ve already seen in the theater.
 Overall, our discount theater is a great resource and awesome family-friendly activity to do in Coeur d’Alene, Idaho.

-We recently took our three kids to see the Lego Movie 2 at the Hayden Discount Cinema.
-Our experience was just like going to the typical movie theater.
+One summer we took our three kids to see the Lego Movie 2 at the Hayden Discount Cinema.
+The experience was similar to going to a typical movie theater.
 We purchased drinks and popcorn (at lower than usual prices) and enjoyed the show in a half-full theater.
 The showing was excellent and the cost of our family outing was very affordable.
-If you haven’t seen a movie at the Hayden Discount Cinema, we’d recommend it!

 Silverwood’s Rumble Falls water slides are fun for kids and adults!